AsherJingkongChen/auto-media-type/README.md

 [![NPM Version](https://img.shields.io/npm/v/auto-media-type.svg?style=for-the-badge&logo=npm&logoColor=white)](https://www.npmjs.com/package/auto-media-type)

+> **Note:** THIS project is still under development.
+Please do not use it in production.

 ## What is it for?

-With `auto-media-type`, you can complete the missing media type on every `File` instance.
+With `auto-media-type`, you can complete the missing media type on any `File` instance.
 It works in modern JavaScript runtimes.
-Thanks for all great polyfill library contributors.
+Thanks for all great polyfill and bundler contributors.

 We've provided a simple API for you.
 You can obtain `auto-media-type` from NPM.
 Please see the section ["How to Obtain"](#how-to-obtain).